sachinchoolur/angular-flash/README.md

 myApp.controller('demoCtrl', ['Flash', function(Flash) {
     $scope.successAlert = function () {
         var message = '<strong>Well done!</strong> You successfully read this important alert message.';
-        Flash.create('success', message, 0, 'custom-class');
+        Flash.create('success', message, 0, 'custom-class', true);
-        // First argument is the type of the flash alert
+        // First argument is the type of the flash alert.
-        // Second argument is the message displays in the flash alert (HTML ok)
+        // Second argument is the message displays in the flash alert (HTML is ok).
         // Third argument (optional) is the duration of showing the flash.
 0 to not automatically hide flash (user needs to click the cross on top-right corner).
-        // Fourth argument (optional) is the custom class to be added for the flash message created }
+        // Fourth argument (optional) is the custom class to be added for the flash message created.
+        // Fifth argument (optional) is the visibility of close button for this flash.
+    }
 }]);
 ```